animal-tree/Writing-stuff/Trauma-possession.md

 This example demonstrates how easily language centers in our brain can frame us into conveying literal polar opposites to what we mean.

 Language centers can frame a critique of humanity for things like war as critiques of *peace* propagandizing for war.

+It's made especially distorted by the hyperbole of "rule forever".
+That exasperation, a human element, turns the whole phrasing into uninterpretable evil when all that's being conveyed is: "I strongly — really strongly — feel that humanity is evil and won't become better in my lifetime, and I feel the need to express this at this moment."